azazellochg/em_health/docs/getting_started.rst

 .. image:: /_static/HM_export.png

 .. note:: If you select a very large date range, the export may fail.
+Also, new systems like Krios G4 have thousands of parameters, you should split export to several shorter time ranges.

 2. Transfer file.xml to Linux and compress it using GZIP (`gzip file.xml`).
 This reduces the file size >10 times.
 3. Configure instruments in `instruments.json`.
 See `help <advanced_setup.html#instruments-configuration>`_ for details